Veracles-Hackclub/DuckyWatch/README.md

 # DuckyWatch
-A Watch with a screen, a few buttons, and a USB-C connector that can be used as a BadUSB!
+A Watch with a screen, 4 buttons, and a USB-C connector that can be used as a BadUSB!

 # BOM